Science and technology in Malaysia

 Science policy in Malaysia is regulated by the Ministry of Science, Technology, and Innovation.
 The ministry focuses on five areas: biotechnology, ICT policy, industry, sea to space and core science and technology.
 Other ministries, such as the Ministry of Agriculture and the Ministry of Health also have science departments.
 Training in scientific areas was promoted during the 1970s and 1980s.
-From 1987-1997 research and development used 0.24% of GNP, and in 1998 high-tech exports made up 54% of Malaysia's manufactured exports.
+From 1987 to 1997 research and development used 0.24% of GNP, and in 2023 high-tech exports made up 59% of Malaysia's manufactured exports.

 Malaysia is one of the world's largest exporters of semiconductor devices, electrical goods, information and communication technology products.
 Innovation in Malaysia is dominated by large foreign multinational companies.